Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cats are predators that rely on stealth and sudden bursts of energy to catch scurrying critters like mice.
 All the running, jumping, and pouncing cats normally do in the wild require lots of energy, leading them to engage in energy conservation (otherwise known as napping).

 Cats in the wild have similar sleeping habits; African lions spend large amounts of time resting and sleeping.
 Kittens and older cats need more sleep, and cats sometimes start napping more when stressed, bored, or not feeling well.
-Health conditions such as kidney disease and hypothyroidism can also prompt some to spend more time sleeping.
+Health conditions such as kidney disease and arthritis can also prompt cats to spend more time sleeping.

-Hibernation is a form of torpor in which animals essentially slow down their metabolisms to allow them to survive winters when food is scarce.
-Instead of spending energy trying to find food that’s not abundant during cold months, hibernating species drastically decrease their energy levels and hang out until spring arrives, bringing more opportunities to eat.
+Hibernation is a regulated state in which animals essentially slow down their metabolism and reduce their body temperature to allow them to survive periods when food is scarce or the outside temperature is too unfavorable and migration is not an option.
+Instead of spending energy trying to find food that’s not abundant during cold months, hibernating species drastically decrease their energy levels and go through periods of inactivity until spring arrives, bringing more opportunities to eat.
 They use fat consumed before winter to survive the period of hibernation.
+They may also wake up periodically to eat and drink.

 Hibernation allows animals to conserve energy, but it also makes them incredibly easy for predators to catch if their resting spots are found, but some information suggests they may be less likely to be discovered as they’re not scurrying about and making noise.
 Hibernating animals can also die from exposure to extreme weather, and those who don’t gain enough fat beforehand sometimes don’t survive the winter.
-Most don’t stay knocked out for the entire period, and most wake up occasionally.
+Most don’t stay inactive for the entire period and will wake up occasionally.

-Some animals in hot climates do the same thing when it becomes extremely hot, or water sources become scarce.
-Others regularly enter torpor for short periods to conserve energy.
-Obligate hibernators have winter rests regardless of the weather conditions.
+Some animals in hot climates may do the same thing when it becomes extremely hot or water sources become scarce.
+Others regularly enter torpor for short periods during the day to conserve energy.
+Hibernators have winter rests, the duration of which may depend on the weather conditions.

 Cat sleeping on a cat bed